-Safety and Risk
+Tangible Investment Safety and Risk

-Market risk is the possibility the market price of an asset will decline.
+Market risk is the possibility the market price of a tangible investment will decline.
 Some tangible properties are vulnerable to damage or theft.
 Another risk is that storage fees, insurance and other costs will offset the benefits of a tangible investment.
 With other tangible investments like precious metals, art and so forth, you don't receive any interest or dividends, as you do with stocks, bonds and savings accounts.

-Gold: the Traditional Safe Haven
+Gold: The Traditional Safe Haven

 Gold bars and coins have long been considered a good hedge or safe haven against economic uncertainty and inflation.
 Unlike stocks, the metal tends to hold its value under these conditions or to increase in price.
 Another safety characteristic is that gold is virtually indestructible.
 It does not depreciate over time and is all but immune to corrosion.